 Of course, add questions that may be unique to your environment.
-You know, about the volcano or the strike or whatever.
+You know, include inquiries about the volcano, strike, national energy standards, or whatever is pertinent.
 Put the questions in your own words.

 If these will be oral, face-to-face interviews, make sure the questions feel comfortable rolling off the tongue.
 If your wording is stiff and more formal than your normal speech pattern, you'll feel awkward during the entire business retention visit.

 Some of you will find that you don't have enough suitable volunteers to make personal visits.
 Or you will want to limit your face-to-face interviews with your top five employers and then send other businesses a written questionnaire.

 Often you can safely drop the businesses that are least likely to add employees, if you have to make choices.
 These would include home-based businesses, sole proprietor professionals, and tiny boutiques and artisans where the business owner is the prime mover.